equinor/data-modelling-tool/IaC/ansible/README.md

 - A `sudo` user has been created on the host(s) to configure; and
   - Your public key has been added to the user's authorized keys
   - *See the "Reset password" tab on the VM's page on the Azure Portal*
-- Access to the `ansible-vault` password (stored in Azure Key Vault)
+- Access to the `ansible-vault` password (stored in Azure Key Vault) if you wish to use the predefined encrypted values.

 ### Install requirements
 ```sh